bitmark-inc/feral-file-docs/learning/faq.md

 Collectors do not receive any advantage or priority whether they use credit cards or cryptocurrency for payment.

 #### I am having issues buying with my credit card.
 What can I do?
-We use Stripe's Hong Kong division to process credit card payments.
-As a result, your credit card company may ask you to verify transactions coming from Feral File before authorizing the purchase.
-You can prevent most issues by letting them know you are making a transaction in Hong Kong.
+We process credit card payments through Stripe in the United States under Feral File Inc. Your card statement may show “FERAL FILE INC” (or a Stripe-formatted variant).
+Depending on your bank, you may be asked to verify online purchases before authorization.
+If prompted, please confirm the transaction is from Feral File Inc.

 ### Auctions